axbraae/axbraae/README.md

 ### Hi! 👋 Welcome to my repo.

 My name is Anne Braae.
 I'm a data scientist with a passion for data visualisation.
+I am curently working on improving my machine modelling!

 <!--
 **axbraae/axbraae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.